How to Become a Behavior Analyst

 The services of a Behavior Analyst (BA) are often sought when parents, teachers, and other caregivers have exhausted all other ideas and resources.
-Therefore, the work BAs are called upon to do can be very challenging, but meaningful work both for the individual who requires intervention as well as the relevant stakeholders.
+Therefore, the work Behavior Analysts are called upon to do can be very challenging, but meaningful work both for the individual who requires intervention as well as the relevant stakeholders.
 Progress, while sometimes slow, can still provide much needed hope and inspiration to those affected.

 What Is a Behavior Analyst and What Do They Do?